 For example, an interior designer who works primarily with residential clients has started receiving requests to work on commercial properties – meaning bigger projects.
-To keep up with the extra work, she decides to hire a general contractor and an administrative assistant as full-time employees.
+To keep up with the extra work, she decides to hire a junior designer and an administrative assistant as full-time employees.
 Her workers' compensation insurance policy must cover them both.

 When adding the employees to her policy, the designer needs to make sure she is using the appropriate code to accurately reflect the risk and work environment faced by each employee.
-The assistant should be assigned a code that denotes she will be doing clerical work and faces less risk at work, while the contractor's code needs to accurately reflect the high-risk conditions he’ll face on the job.
+The assistant should be assigned a code that denotes she will be doing clerical work and faces less risk at work, while the designer's code needs to accurately reflect the risks she will face working at client job sites.

-It usually costs less to insure low-risk professionals like clerical workers than it does to insure general contractors, who are almost always considered high-risk.
+It usually costs less to insure low-risk professionals like clerical workers.
 The codes are a shorthand for denoting different levels of risk.

 Most states use the NCCI classification system.
 However, there are some exceptions.
 According to the NCCI’s state directory, the following states use their own class codes:

 Additionally, some states create special classifications that may vary from the standard NCCI codes.
 The best way to ensure you're using the correct codes is to check with your state's Department of Insurance or consult with a licensed Insureon agent.